vsakel/ChatBot-Summarizer/README.md

 Follow these steps to set up and run the project locally.

 ## Prerequisites
+You should have the following installed:
 - Node.js
-- Git (clone repository)
+- Git (to clone repository)

 ## Installation
-- Clone the repository
+1) Clone the repository
+2) cd frontend
-- npm install (installing depedencies)
+3) Install depedencies - npm install

 ## Running the Application
-- npm run dev (starting development server)
+- start the development server - npm run dev

   Open http://localhost:5173/ in your browser to access the application.